falsy/clean-architecture-with-typescript/README.md

 # Clean Architecture with TypeScript

-This is a sample project for introducing Clean Architecture into services using TypeScript.
-It is an extended version of the `React with Clean Architecture` project, which configures `React` and `React Native` services sharing the same domain.
-This setup allows for the expansion of various TypeScript-based services while sharing the same domain.
+This is a sample project for adopting Clean Architecture in a TypeScript-based service.
+It is an extended version of a previous project([v2](https://github.com/falsy/clean-architecture-with-typescript/tree/v2.0.0)), which used a monorepo to structure `React(Web)` and `React Native(Mobile)` services sharing the same domain.
+This setup allows various TypeScript-based services to share the same domain and expand seamlessly

 #### Note.